 - Loans are available to Participants on a reasonably equivalent basis.
-You will be able to obtain a loan even if you have terminated employment.
+However, if you terminate employment, you will generally not be entitled to obtain a loan.
 A Participant must apply for each loan with an application which specifies the amount of the loan desired and the requested duration for the loan.
 The Plan Administrator may request additional information before approving a loan. - All loan applications will be considered by the Plan Administrator within a reasonable time after the Participant makes formal application. - The loan will be treated as a directed investment of the borrower's Account. - 2.
 LOAN LIMITATIONS.
 With regard to any loan made pursuant to this loan policy, the following rule(s) and limitation(s) will apply, in addition to such other requirements set forth in the Plan: - Loans to a Participant will not be approved in an amount which exceeds 50% of his or her nonforfeitable account balance.
-The maximum aggregate dollar amount of loans outstanding to any Participant may not exceed \$50,000, reduced by the excess of the Participant's highest outstanding Participant loan balance during the 12-month period ending on the date of the loan over the Participant's current outstanding Participant loan balance on the date of the loan.
+The maximum aggregate dollar amount of loans outstanding to any Participant may not exceed \$50,000, reduced by the excess of the Participant's highest outstanding Participant loan balance during the 12-month period ending on the date of the loan over the Participant's current outstanding Participant loan balance on the date of the loan. - No loan in an amount less than \$1,000 will be granted to any Participant for any single loan. - A Participant can have 2 loan(s) currently outstanding from the Plan. - Loan refinancing is not permitted. - 3.
+ACCOUNT RESTRICTIONS.
+With regard to loans made pursuant to this loan policy (subject to the investment arrangements), the following rules apply: - Loans may only be made from accounts attributable to: - Pre-tax Elective Deferrals - Rollovers from other plans - Employee (after-tax) contributions - 4.
+EVIDENCE AND TERMS OF LOAN.
+The Plan Administrator will document every loan in the form of a promissory note signed by the Participant for the face amount of the loan, according to the following: - Any loan granted or renewed under this policy will bear a reasonable rate of interest.